FeRsOmBrA/p2p-app/README.md

 npm start
 ```

-Screens include login (with OTP), register (shows OTP secret), product list, add product and transactions (requires token).
-The mobile app stores the JWT token with `AsyncStorage` and supports English and Spanish using `i18n-js`.
+Screens include login (with OTP), register, product management and transaction history.
+The mobile app persists data offline using zustand, stores the JWT token with `AsyncStorage` and supports English and Spanish using `i18n-js`.
+It also receives real-time updates via WebSockets.

 Both commands will launch the respective development servers.

-This project is **incomplete** and only provides a basic scaffold.